ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 - TS1-D: TBTN3+TS1.
 This uses the alternate fire mode as follows...
   *  Modes are
     * Discovery Scanner - Press TS1-D to fire the discovery scanner, no need to hold the trigger for 6.1 seconds.
     * Mining Laser - Press TS1-D to fire the Mining Laser.
-This holds the trigger dowwn for you.
+This holds the trigger down for you.
 Press TS1 to stop.
     * Pulse Wave Scanner - Press TS1-D to fire the Pulse Wave Scanner.
 This automatically repeats every 7 seconds.
 Press TS1 to stop.

 ### TS2 - Secondary Fire